citygml4j/citygml4j/resources/doc/README.txt

 1. License
 ----------

-The !citygml4j.name!
-Java class library is free software under the GNU Lesser General Public License Version 3.0.
-See the file LICENSE for more details.
-For a copy of the GNU Lesser General Public License see the files COPYING and COPYING.LESSER or visit http://www.gnu.org/licenses/.
+The !citygml4j.name! library is free software under the GNU Lesser General Public License Version 3.0.
+See the LICENSE.txt file for more details.
+For a copy of the GNU Lesser General Public License see the files COPYING.txt and COPYING.LESSER.txt or visit http://www.gnu.org/licenses/.

 2. Copyright
 ------------

-(c) !copyright.year!
+(C) !copyright.year!,
 !copyright.owner! <!copyright.owner.email!>